fuma01/pygfunction_varflow_example/readme.md

 # Example: Variable Mass Flow Borefield Simulation

-This example (`example_varflow.py`) simulates a geothermal borefield with a time‑varying load and a mass flow rate that depends on the load.
+This example (`example_varflow.py`) simulates a geothermal borefield with a time‑varying load and a mass flow rate.
 The borehole wall temperature is computed using the Claesson–Javed load aggregation method and an Eskilson g‑function.

 ## Key Idea: g‑Function Independent of Material Parameters and Mass Flow